 Contact Andrew for more info.

 Currently Andrew resides in Paris, France where he is in demand as a solo and collaborative cellist.
-Initially he moved to Paris as a recipient of the Harriet Hale Woolley Scholarship from the Fondation des États-Unis, where he studied and performed works of Duport, Debussy, and Poulenc with Daniel Grosgurin of the Schola Cantorum.
-He then moved to the Cité Internationale des Arts where he spent two years on projects featuring the cello works by Beethoven and world music with the Ensemble Kimya.
-Andrew is a founding member of the ensemble IMAGO in residence at the Fondation des Etats-Unis, creating musical performances featuring interdisciplinary art collaborations.
+Initially he moved to Paris as a recipient of the Harriet Hale Woolley Scholarship from the Fondation des États-Unis, where he studied and performed works of Duport, Debussy, and Poulenc.
+He then moved to the Cité Internationale des Arts where he spent two years on projects featuring the cello works of Beethoven and world music with Ensemble Kimya.
+Andrew now appears regularly as a soloist and chamber musician across Europe, performing as solo cello of Ensemble Atmosphères and collaborating with orchestras including the Orchestre Philharmonique de Radio France, the Orchestre National d’Île-de-France, and the Orchestre National de Metz.

 Andrew graduated from the University of Colorado at Boulder, completing his undergraduate degree in cello performance as the College of Music’s Outstanding Graduate.
 Studying with Professor Judith Glyde, he won the Honors Competition, leading to performances of the Dvořák Cello Concerto with the CU Symphony and the Longmont Symphony.
-He attended The Juilliard School as a Master of Music degree student of Richard Aaron, and studying chamber music with members of the Juilliard Quartet, the Beaux Arts Trio, and the Chamber Music Society of Lincoln Center.
-Andrew graduated from the University of Wisconsin – Madison, completing his Doctoral studies as a student of Uri Vardi.
-His doctoral project, "Piatti and the Body: An Integrative Approach to Learning the 12 Caprices, Op.
-25," can be found on Youtube.com.
-Andrew has benefited from private study and master classes with Ralph Kirshbaum, Steven Isserlis, Paul Katz, Frans Helmerson, Lluis Claret, Philippe Muller, Gary Hoffman, Ophelie Gaillard, Gregor Horsch, Michel Strauss, Diana Ligeti, and Xavier Gagnepain.
+He attended The Juilliard School as a Master of Music degree student of Richard Aaron, studying chamber music with members of the Juilliard Quartet, the Beaux Arts Trio, and the Chamber Music Society of Lincoln Center.
+He later completed his Doctoral studies at the University of Wisconsin–Madison as a student of Uri Vardi.
+His doctoral project, Piatti and the Body: An Integrative Approach to Learning the 12 Caprices, Op.
+25, can be found on YouTube.
+Andrew has benefited from private study and master classes with Ralph Kirshbaum, Steven Isserlis, Paul Katz, Frans Helmerson, Lluis Claret, Philippe Muller, Gary Hoffman, Ophélie Gaillard, Gregor Horsch, Michel Strauss, Diana Ligeti, and Xavier Gagnepain.

 Contact Andrew for more info.